 - Negative space is a condition in minimal design

 The benefits of keeping website design simple

 The number of conversions

-After thorough analyzations, it has been proven that websites that have a simpler design bring more conversions to the table than websites which are excessively decorated.
+After thorough analysis, it has been proven that websites that have a simpler design bring more conversions to the table than websites that are excessively decorated.